abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Recently I’ve made visits to a physical therapist because I have some ongoing muscle issues that have plagued me for the last twenty years.
-Often, this type of situation originates with a small abnormality that causes pain and many people will subconsciously allow the body to adjust to it or slump in a certain way to relieve that pain.
+Often, this type of situation originates with a small abnormality that causes pain, and many people will subconsciously allow the body to adjust to it or slump in a certain way to relieve that pain.
 Although this gives temporary relief, it turns out that people have adjusted their posture in a way that ends up perpetuating the problem.
 Then they adjust a small amount more to relieve more pain when it returns and, not too long after, they find themselves misaligned.
 All of the small adjustments they’ve made while seeking temporary relief simply do not take care of the condition.
-They’re left with a posture that is unbalanced and it places additional stress on the bones, muscles, and connective tissues that are responsible for good alignment.
+They’re left with a posture that is unbalanced, and it places additional stress on the bones, muscles, and connective tissues that are responsible for good alignment.
 The only way to correct the condition is to incorporate appropriate physical therapy and exercise to address all of the changes that have taken place over